-Low testosterone, or Hypogonadism, occurs when a man’s body does not produce enough of the hormone testosterone.
-Testosterone is produced in the testicles, and is vital to many aspects of a man’s health.
-Testosterone production is important in a man’s ability to produce sperm.
-When testosterone production is low, a man may develop low libido, weakened bones and muscles, erection problems, fatigue, depression, and infertility.
+Low testosterone, or Hypogonadism, occurs when a man’s body does not produce enough of the testosterone hormone.
+This hormone is produced in the testicles and is vital to many aspects of a man’s health such as bone mass, fat distribution, muscle strength, sex drive, and the production of red blood cells.
+Testosterone production is also crucially important in a man’s ability to produce sperm – and with this commonly causes conditions of male infertility.

 Testing for Low “T”

-If you feel you have low testosterone, your doctor can give you a blood test.
-The blood test will determine testosterone levels.
-Your doctor will conclude the cause for low testosterone levels, if present, and then decide on a treatment.
-In most cases, a hormone supplement of testosterone can be administered to get levels back up to a normal level.
-Usually this is administered in a gel form to be rubbed into the shoulders after showering.
-The hormone is also available as a shot, patch, and oral medication.
-Many men report higher sex drive, increased energy, more frequent erections, weight loss, and higher satisfaction of life when treated with testosterone supplements.
+Somerset Urological Associates will provide patients with a variety of treatment options to boost testosterone.
+In most cases, a hormone supplement can be administered to raise levels back to a normal state.
+Usually this is given in a gel form to be rubbed into the shoulders after showering.
+The hormone is also available as a shot, patch and oral medication.
+Many men report higher sex drive, increased energy, weight loss, more frequent erections and higher satisfaction of life after treatment.

 Low testosterone is by no means an overwhelmingly difficult condition to treat.
 The urology experts at SUA will show you that suffering from Low T is not a dead end scenario.
 The Somerset Urological Associates provides all current and prospective patients top quality service for any condition relating to the urinary system.
 Contact us at 908-927-0300 to schedule an appointment for testing and treating Low T. We’ll guide you along with careful attention to detail and administer the treatments that will work best for you.
 Find a solution to low testosterone in New Jersey with SUA.